hpc-carpentry/hpc-carpentry.github.io/README.md

 packages `gh`, `jsonlite` and `purrr`) and a
 [GitHub PAT](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)
-(Personal Authentication Token) set as an environment variable (`GITHUB_PAT`) with appropriate priviledges to read GitHub topics and issues for all our repositories (you should *not* need to set any scopes, the token is just so that GitHub does not limit your API usage).
+(Personal Authentication Token) set as an environment variable (`GITHUB_PAT`) with appropriate privileges to read GitHub topics and issues for all our repositories (you should *not* need to set any scopes, the token is just so that GitHub does not limit your API usage).